PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - If no Director, roll to Advisor
   - If no personal controller, role to Client Associate and if no Client associate, roll to client Manager
   - Accountable can be only one person.
 So if assigned role has multiple persons, system sets person mark as Lead as Accountable
+- For `Recurring Trigger`, multiple notes are not allowed.
+Only single note is allowed.

 ### UX Rule
 - Family